samuel-book/samuel_shap_paper_1/introduction/intro.md

 3. Stroke severity (NIHSS) on arrival: Predicted probability of using thrombolysis was low at low NIHSS, rose with increasing NIHSS with a plateau at about NIHSS of 10-20, and then reduced with higher NIHSS.
 4. Stroke onset time type (precise vs. estimated): Predicted probability of using thrombolysis is increased with a precisely known  onset.
 5. Disability level (Rankin) before stroke: Predicted probability of using thrombolysis reduced with increasing disability before stroke.

+### Predicting *differences* in thrombolysis use between hospitals with an XGBoost model

 When an XGBoost model was trained to predict different choices in thrombolysis between units with a high or low propensity to use thrombolysis, the five most influential features were: